TU2021/DPO-VP/README.md

 ## 🎉 News:

+- [2025/03/17] We further incorporated PRM to conduct further self-improvement experiments.
+For more analysis, see the paper [Enhancing LLM Reasoning with Iterative DPO: A Comprehensive Empirical Investigation](https://arxiv.org/abs/2503.12854).
-- [2025/02/18] We released the simple technical report, code, and the [Huggingface model](https://huggingface.co/SunnyLin/Qwen2.5-7B-DPO-VP).
+- [2025/02/18] We released the code, and the [Huggingface model](https://huggingface.co/SunnyLin/Qwen2.5-7B-DPO-VP).

 ## 📖 Introduction